 File this one in the “A for effort” category.
 In a GAO bid protest, a contractor recently complained that it was unfairly excluded from a competition because the gloves sought by the agency were not “clothing” covered by a domestic preference law.
 Not surprisingly, the GAO’s response was, “nice try.”

-The GAO’s bid protest decision in GAO Protest of Integrity Supply, B-406860 (Sept.
+The GAO’s bid protest decision in Integrity Supply, B-406860 (Sept.
 10, 2012) involved a Defense Logistics Agency solicitation for electrical gloves.
 The Request for Proposals included DFARS 252.225-7012 (Preference for Certain Domestic Commodities).
 The clause, which implements the so-called “Berry Amendment,” provides that certain articles, including “clothing” must be purchased domestically by the Department of Defense.
 DFARS 252.225-7012 includes “handwear” among the clothing covered by the domestic restriction.

 Integrity Supply submitted a proposal, offering electrical gloves manufactured in Malaysia.
 After the DLA rejected its proposal, Integrity Supply filed a GAO bid protest, complaining that the gloves in question are worn solely to protect against electrical shock and thus were “tools,” not “clothing.”